jerdog/devex-and-devops-success-revealHugo/content/_index.md

 </p>

 {{% note %}}
-Another quick example is the setup of development and production environments.
+Another quick example is the setup of environments like dev, staging, and production.
 In the early days, setting up an environment involved manually configuring each tool, library, and dependency, which was time-consuming and error-prone.
-Developers often struggled with version conflicts and compatibility issues between different tools and libraries.
+Practitioners often struggled with version conflicts and compatibility issues between different tools and libraries.
 In the mid- to late-90s systems like CFEngine v1 and CFEngine v2 emerged to automate this process.
 {{% /note %}}

 ---

-#### Dev Environment Setup
+#### Server Environment Setup
 ##### Config Mgmt & Containerization
 ###### Mid-2000s to 2010s